 If a baby did not recognize its parents, it would interact and smile less.
 It is thought that the brain was 'wired' to recognize the faces to be able to form bonds with its parents.
 When your child sees your face, it often lights up with a smile, even from those early weeks.
 The brain was trained to recognize faces.

 People get very protective when it comes to their photographs.
 If it is something they have taken, there is a personal connection and attachment to the photo.
 When we think we have caught something paranormal, we become very attached to the idea that it is indeed something paranormal.
 Likely the evidence was caught while a lot of other things were happening at the same time for us to think that what we have caught has some merit.
 When we present the evidence to another person, already they are going to see things differently.
 They are going to see it as a stand-alone piece of evidence without that emotional connection.
 Most evidence of course cannot hold up to these standards.
 The reviewer is not necessarily seeing the full picture of what is happening simply because most investigators don't have the tools or controls to be able to scientifically present that.
 What you are left with, is a person's word.
 We have to take their word when they tell us that no one was there.
-We have to take their word about conditions etc. Perhaps this piece of evidence was a validation to an experience they have had.
+We have to take their word about conditions etc. Perhaps this piece of evidence was a validation of an experience they have had.
 Deep down they may feel in their gut that they just know it is something paranormal.
 They have developed an emotional attachment to this piece of evidence.
 You see this happen a lot when people present photos on social media often saying that it is proof their loved one was visiting or that an angel is looking out for them.
 It goes deeper than the piece of evidence that has been presented.
 In a way you are not just saying to them, 'no this is a case of pareidolia caused by the smudge on your mirror'.
 They feel like you are really saying 'no your loved one is not with you.'
 While some are very blunt in the delivery, others do try to be sympathetic by saying 'hey this is pareidolia but that doesn't mean they are not with you, they probably are, this is just not evidence of that'.'
 Most of the time, they will still not accept this because again they have that emotional attachment.
 I honestly don't think this kind of thing will ever stop so I know I don't review or comment on these kinds of things anymore.
 They feel it gives them the comfort they need and I leave it alone.
 My approach is really through this blog.
 I put the information out there, and the people that follow and read are the ones that will digest the information.
 If they disagree with my thoughts, well they usually let me know in a very impassioned response because they are emotionally attached to their ideas of the paranormal.

 The biggest problem with pareidolia is just as said above, everyone sees it differently so what they are seeing is not necessarily wrong because it is what they are indeed seeing, it is just different from what the next person is seeing because of how our brain in processing the information.
 In order to highlight just how differently people interpret the same image, I recently did a little social experiment on my social media pages.
 I posted the following to my pages and asked people to tell me what they saw at first glance.